Doublelift: Team Liquid and brief return to TSM (2017–2020)

 After MSI, Liquid started out the 2019 LCS Summer Split 2–2, tying them for 4th place.
 However, by the end of the split, they had once again accrued a 14–4 record, finishing first.
 In the summer playoffs, Team Liquid beat Clutch Gaming 3–2, and secured a spot at the 2019 League of Legends World Championship.
 They advanced to the summer finals where they met the second seeded Cloud9.
 TL won the first game of the series, then dropped games 2 and 3, before winning the final two games to secure their 4th straight LCS trophy.
 This was Doublelift his 7th championship overall, and passing Xmithie to become the player with the most Championship titles in LCS history.
 At Worlds, Team Liquid were drawn into Group D, alongside DAMWON Gaming, Invictus Gaming, and ahq e-Sports Club.
 They went 3–3, placing third in their group, and were eliminated from the tournament.

 With their premature exit from Worlds, Team Liquid parted ways with their jungler, Xmithie, and signed former Fnatic Jungler, Broxah.
 Prior to the start of the spring 2020 split, Broxah had visa issues preventing him from joining them for the start of the spring season, and Team Liquid performed very poorly.
-Midway through the split, Doublelift was benched in favor of Team Liquid Academy ADC Tactical.
+Midway through the split, Doublelift was benched in favor of Team Liquid Academy ADC (Attack Damage Carry) Tactical.
 According to Doublelift, this decision stemmed from his apparent lack of motivation to begin the 2020 spring split.
 Doublelift publicly apologized to his teammates for his attitude, and promised to work harder to return to the LCS stage.
 Doublelift returned to the starting lineup the following week, but ultimately Liquid finished the split in 9th place and did not make 2020 Spring Playoffs.
 Doublelift and Team Liquid's failure to qualify for playoffs marked the first time in LCS history that the reigning champion failed to qualify for the following split's playoffs.